Hollywood Walk of Fame: Rallies, protests, and vandalism

-Donald Trump's star, obtained for his work on the Miss Universe pageant and The Apprentice, has been the site of numerous protests and rallies; it has also been vandalized multiple times.
-During the 2016 presidential election, a service dog's owner had the dog defecate on Trump's star, which was then posted on Twitter.
-Shortly after, James Otis, a claimed heir to the Otis Elevator Company fortune, used a pickaxe and sledgehammer to destroy the star's brass inlays.
-He readily admitted to the vandalism and was sentenced to three years' probation.
-The star was repaired and then served as the site of rallies and protests throughout the election.

-Further vandalism of Donald Trump's star occurred in 2018 when it was destroyed a second time, this time by Austin Clay.
-Clay later surrendered to police, after which he was sentenced to one day in jail, three years of probation, and twenty days of community service.
-He was also ordered to attend psychological counseling and pay $9,404.46 in restitution.
-Later in 2018, after Trump's star was repaired, it was placed behind bars and defaced with swastikas and other graffiti.
-Conversely, dozens of blank stars were vandalized in support of Trump's star that same year.
-Trump's star was vandalized multiple times again in 2020, including with a pickaxe and with dog feces and spray-paint.
+In 2017, Trump's star was covered in protest stickers shortly before his inauguration and also during Los Angeles Pride.
+A golden toilet with the words "Take a Trump" was also placed beside Trump's star that year.
+Further vandalism occurred in 2018 when Trump's star was destroyed again, this time by Austin Clay.
+Clay later surrendered to police, after which he was sentenced to one day in jail, twenty days of community service, and three years of probation.
+He was also ordered to undergo psychological counseling and pay $9,404.46 in restitution.
+Later in 2018, the star was "guarded" by fake Russian soldiers, placed behind bars, and defaced with swastikas, fake blood, and other graffiti.
+It was also the site of multiple fights and elsewhere on the Walk, dozens of blank stars were vandalized in support of Trump's star.
+Trump's star was vandalized multiple times again in 2019 and 2020, including with a pickaxe, with dog feces, and with spray-paint.
+The star was vandalized again in 2026.

-Other politicians' stars have not seen the same level of protests or vandalism, however Ronald Reagan's star was the site of a 1981 gathering to request signatures petitioning him to keep leopards on the endangered species list.
-The star was also peed on for David Bowie's Day-In Day-Out music video, however, the moment was removed so that MTV would accept the video into their rotation.
+Other politicians' stars have not seen the same level of protests or vandalism; however, Ronald Reagan's star was the site of a 1981 gathering to request signatures petitioning him to keep leopards on the endangered species list.
+The star was also peed on for David Bowie's Day-In Day-Out music video; however, the moment was removed so that MTV would accept the video into their rotation.